 - Slightly more than a mile south of Overton Square on Cooper Street, you’ll find yourself in Cooper-Young, another vibrant neighborhood.

-- Across Cooper Street from Overton Square, you’ll find more dining options.
-In fact, they’re some of Memphis’ most acclaimed: elegant Bari Ristorante and Restaurant Iris; casual Second Line.
+- Along Cooper Street, you’ll find more dining options.
+In fact, they’re some of Memphis’ most acclaimed: Go casual at Second Line across from Overton Square; elegant at longtime favorite Bari Ristorante farther down in its new location.

 If You Go: